ska-telescope/ska-pst-dsp-model/README.rst

 Two approaches to generating Polyphase Filterbank (PFB) filter coefficients have been developed for the SKA. *These two approaches require two different PFB channelizers*.
 Two separate Matlab scripts encapsulate these two approaches:

 - ``design_PFB_FIR_filter.m``: Uses a single stage FIR filter design.
 This is the script used to develop SKA Low channelizer coefficients.
-Requires using the PFB implementation in ``polyphase_analysis_padded.m``
+Requires using the PFB implementation in ``polyphase_analysis.m``

 - ``design_PFB_FIR_filter_two_stage.m``: Uses a two stage FIR filter design.
 This is adapted from the script used to develop SKA Mid channelizer coefficients.
-Requires using the PFB implementation in ``polyphase_analysis.m``.
+Requires using the PFB implementation in ``polyphase_analysis_padded.m``.
 The two stage design allows for generating large (>1e5) numbers of coefficients.

 Polyphase Filterbank Channelizer